N’wendzamhala / December 2013 Bush journalJanuary, 10, 2014

 Cheetahs and Wild Dogs: we have seen our pack a few times, with them taking advantage of the young impala’s which make for an easy meal; the 6 pups are really doing well and are growing at a rapid rate.
 The fact that they started moving with the pack the moment the lambs started appearing is no coincidence and it has given them the best advantage to make it to adulthood.
 Also there is a young male cheetah that has been about on the property and it has made itself a firm favourite amongst guides because of his relaxed nature around the vehicles and his tendency to always be busy at something.

-In general there have been plenty of elephants although that is what we have come to suspect of Sabi Sand, there has been a high percentage of bulls in musth which makes for exciting game viewing.
 There have been a really high number of giraffe and zebra which is also nice and plenty of general antelope like impala’s and waterbuck.
 The beautiful carmine bee-eaters are back which has put a lot of colour into the air.
 Also every pan and every wallow is filled with the chorus of mating frogs which sometimes can be deafening; the bush can be quite a noisy place and it can be difficult to let the guests know just what is making all the racket in the first place.

 That’s all from us this month.
 We thank you for spending few moments with us in the wilderness, sharing our experiences and joining our adventures.
 We are committed to keep you updated.
 Please follow our Facebook page for daily updates.